RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/making-custom-hud.md

 Since version 2026.01, you can add multiple animations to a MyGUI widget by appending a number to the properties associated to each animation.
 These have to be numbered in order (do not skip numbers!).
 Properties for the first animation are **not** numbered.

-You can set up to 11 animations (10 rotations/scalings/translations + 1 series/textstring/textformat/lamp).
+You can set up to 11 animations (10 rotate, scale and translate operations + 1 series/textstring/textformat/lamp).

 Example for an aircraft attitude indicator, using custom inputs: